 Should I Cut the Brown Leaf Tips off Air Plants?

-An air plant with brown leaf tips should revive once it has been watered thoroughly, shaded from intense sunlight and kept at a temperature of 65 and 85℉ to help emulate the conditions of its native environment.
+An air plant with brown leaf tips should revive once it has been watered thoroughly, shaded from intense sunlight, and kept at a temperature of 65 and 85℉ to help emulate the conditions of its native environment.

 - Symptoms.
 Areas of the air plant can turn brown or black and feel soft, usually around the crown of the plant.

 - Causes.
-Water pooling at the crown of the plant in the leaves as a result of not allowing the air plant to dry between each bout of watering, not draining the air plant after watering, poor air circulation and cold temperatures.
+Water pooling at the crown of the plant in the leaves as a result of not allowing the air plant to dry between each bout of watering, not draining the air plant after watering, poor air circulation, and cold temperatures.

-The reason for air plants turning brown is because of rot, caused by water pooling in the leaves at the crown of the plant and cold temperatures.
+The reason for air plants turning brown, yellow, or black is because of rot caused by water pooling in the leaves at the crown of the plant and cold temperatures.

 As air plants attach to trees and rocks in their native environment, they are used to well draining conditions and they do not tolerate water standing in their structure usually at the crown of the plant.

 Rot is generally avoided in their native environment as they usually grow at an angle (whilst attached to a tree branch) that allows water to drain away from the plant in between rainfall.
 (A clever adaptation, don’t you think?)

 - Not allowing the air plant to dry between each bout of watering.